Joseluitio/hello-world/README.md

 # hello-world
-Just another repository but a repository like not like any oher
+Just another repository but a repository like not oher

-Everithing from here looks so brigt like sunshine!
+Everithing from here looks brigt like sunshine!
 Lovely day in paradise